richt3211/Blog/content/post/blog-ideas.md

     * Pros/Cons of Mormonism?
 How much do I believe in Mormonism?
     * Emerson: His essays, philosophy, and how it applies to me.

+* Blog
+    * Tools and products to use to increase my accountability for my different habits and ventures.